coco-tasks/dataset/README.md

 You also have to download the images separately from [COCO dataset's website](http://cocodataset.org/#download).

-If you want to reproduce our results, checkout the our code: [yassersouri/task-driven-object-detection](https://github.com/yassersouri/task-driven-object-detection)
+If you want to reproduce our results, checkout our code: [yassersouri/task-driven-object-detection](https://github.com/yassersouri/task-driven-object-detection)

 ### Annotations